Accelerated Master's in Teaching Program

 Five-Year Teacher Education Track

-The Fordham University Graduate School of Education (GSE) offers a 5-Year Integrated Teacher Education Track for students enrolled in one of the undergraduate colleges of the University.
+The Fordham University Graduate School of Education (GSE) offers a Five-Year Teacher Education Track for students enrolled in one of the undergraduate colleges of the University.
 Programs are offered at the Lincoln Center campus.
-The 5-Year Track provides an opportunity for students to complete a B.A./B.S. and a 30 credit Master of Science in Teaching (M.S.T.) degree in Early Childhood Education, Childhood Education, or Adolescence Education (biology, chemistry, physics, earth science, mathematics, English, or social studies), or TESOL (Teaching English to Students of Other Languages).
+The Five-Year Teacher Education Track provides an opportunity for students to complete a B.A./B.S. and a 36-credit Master of Science in Teaching (M.S.T.) degree in Early Childhood Education and Childhood Education, or 30 credits in Adolescence Education (biology, chemistry, physics, earth science, mathematics, English, or social studies), or TESOL (Teaching English to Students of Other Languages).
 Dual certification and extensions may also be pursued in early childhood special education, childhood special education, early childhood/childhood education, bilingual Childhood education, and adolescence special education.
 Extensions are also offered in middle childhood education, TESOL, special education or bilingual education for additional credits.

 Students interested in teaching English to students of other languages may pursue a program in TESOL for grades Pre K-12.
 There are specific language requirements for this program and consultation with the appropriate program adviser is necessary.